 Figure 3 shows the effect of loading a bender with a patch of skin exhibiting nonlinear stiffness with the parameters listed in Table 1.
 Dashed lines indicate the force-deflection relationships of benders when l_2 equals 2, 6, 10, 14, and 18 mm as per Eq.
 (10).
 Solid lines, A, B, C, and D, represent typical force-deflection curves exhibited by human fingerpad skin when loaded tangentially (Wang and Hayward, 2007).
-The intersections, which represent static equilibria, coincide with the maximum strains that can be achieved for each skin characteristic when mechanically coupled with benders of different l_2 values.
-Since skin has different mechanical properties for different people, the l_2 lengths that can achieve maximal strain are different.
-For instance, a skin with force-deflection curve A reaches a maximal strain when l_2 is 6 mm (all the other intersections are on the left).
+The intersections, which represent static equilibria, coincide with the maximum strains that can be achieved for individual skin deflection curves A-D when mechanically coupled with benders of different l_2 values.
+It can be seen that as the load increases, the beam deflection decreases, for all values of l_2 , as indicated by the dashed lines.
+Since the skin exhibits different mechanical properties from person to person, the l_2 lengths that can achieve maximal deflection are different for each person.
+For instance, a skin with forcedeflection curve A reaches a maximal strain when l_2 is 6 mm (all the other intersections are on the left).
 With a skin exhibiting a force-deflection curve D, l_2 should be 18 mm.
 It can be seen that by adjusting the value of l_2 , a maximum strain can always be achieved.
 Specifically, if typical skins have curves like B or C (neither very soft nor very hard), then the preferred l_2 lengths ought to be from 6 to 10 mm.